leniel/SPACodeCamper/README.txt

 I'm doing the course using Visual Studio 2013 Update 2...

-In this file I describe some errors I got in Visual Studio and how I solved them algon the way.
+In this file I describe some errors I got in Visual Studio and how I solved them along the way.

 There are some things/NuGet packages changed since the course went live on Pluralsight on 10/22/2013: